 Swift Creek Park on Lake Woodruff offers access to 225 acres of bottomland hardwood forest and wetlands along the banks of Swift Creek, where it joins the Alabama River.
 This is a low-traffic site, used primarily as a boat ramp.
 Forest trails lead through the all-age, bottomland forest with towering white oaks and an understory providing habitat for good numbers of Wild Turkeys as well as for Pileated Woodpeckers.
-This is an excellent area for the novice birder, with easy access to both woods and shoreline.
+This is an open area for the novice birder, with easy access to both woods and shoreline.

 For the experienced birder, there are good opportunities to explore both wooded and wetland areas.
 Expect to see woodland birds, waterfowl, shore birds, and wading birds such as Great Blue Herons and Great Egrets.
 Swift Creek Park is part of the U.S. Army Corps of Engineers 245-mile Alabama River Lakes Project.
+This is a small park that can easily be birded in an hour or two.

 GPS: 32.4183431 -86.62947